gastonstat/stat133/README.md

     + [Web Technologies in R](https://www.gastonsanchez.com/R-web-technologies)
     + Prof. Sanchez's slides

-- __Prerequisites__: This course does not have any prerequisites, although it would be nice if you have taken an introductory courses in statistics and programming.
+- __Prerequisites__: This course does not have any prerequisites, although it would be nice if you have taken introductory courses in statistics and programming.

 -----